 Finding the right toothpaste for babies and toddlers is tough!
 Store shelves are lined with sparkly blue toothpaste filled with dye, chemicals, and unfamiliar colors.
-Most toothpastes simply aren't the safest option for babies and kids, which is exactly why Jack N’ Jill Natural Toothpaste founders Rachel and Justin started selling fluoride-free toothpaste in Australia after searching for the right care for their own kids’ teeth.
+Jack N’ Jill Natural Toothpaste (affiliate link) founders Rachel and Justin started selling fluoride-free toothpaste in Australia after searching for the right care for their own kids’ teeth.

 Once baby’s teeth start sprouting up, you’ve passed the point of cleaning baby’s gums with a washcloth, and it’s time to transition to a safe tooth cleaner.
-This is a hard step for parents because water is a known, a safe substance to clean an infant’s teeth, while tooth gels are the great unknown.
+This is a hard step for parents because water is a known/safe substance to clean an infant’s teeth while tooth gels are the great unknown.
 This is where Skin Deep’s handy data and The Environmental Working Group’s website come in.
-If you don’t already know about searching EWG for safe products from when you were pregnant, definitely look to the site now (if something causes cancer, they note it).
-Here, you’ll find safety ratings on commercial, natural, and organic products based on the ingredients inside.
-Jack N’ Jill toothpaste has a zero toxicity rating on the site, meaning it is safe and not harmful.
+If you don’t already know about searching EWG for safe products definitely look up the website.
+At EWG, you’ll find safety ratings on commercial, natural, and organic products based on the ingredients inside.
+Jack N’ Jill toothpaste has a 1-2 toxicity rating on the site, meaning it’s fairly safe.

-Why does Jack N’ Jill have a zero rating?
+Why does Jack N’ Jill have a “fair” rating?
 They use natural ingredients instead of chemicals.
-The toothpaste is SLS free, sugar-free, dye-free, fluoride-free, and free of preservatives.
+The toothpaste is SLS-free, sugar-free, dye-free, fluoride-free, and free of preservatives.
 What’s better than not having all those things in your little one’s toothpaste?
-Having calendula in the toothpaste to sooth baby’s gums (huge help when baby's teething).
-The company also created their products with the environment and your kids’ future in mind — toothpaste containers are BPA-free and recyclable, and the toothbrushes are compostable (brush handle) and biodegradable (brush head).
-Jack N' Jill is also the first company I've seen post about the hygienic care of the toothbrushes and toothpaste.
-It's extremely useful information that parents really wouldn't know if it wasn't posted.
-Many people have heard to change toothbrushes every six months, or when the bristles start to warp, but Jack N’ Jill recommends every 8 weeks and after illness.
+Having calendula in the toothpaste to soothe baby’s gums (huge help when baby is teething).
+The company also created their products with the environment and your kids’ future in mind — toothpaste containers are BPA-free and recyclable.
+Even the toothbrushes are compostable (brush handle) and biodegradable (brush head).
+Many people have heard to change toothbrushes every six months, or when the bristles start to warp, but Jack N’ Jill recommends every 8 weeks and after an illness.
 They even tell you how to properly store the toothbrush and toothpaste!

-Jack N’ Jill sent Savvy Every Day an adorable toothbrush and toothpaste overnight bag ($8), a hippo toothbrush ($5), organic banana toothpaste ($7), and organic raspberry toothpaste ($7).
-Their toothbrushes and cups are the perfect size for babies, toddlers, preschoolers, and kindergarteners.
+Jack N’ Jill (affiliate) toothbrushes and cups are the perfect size for babies, toddlers, preschoolers, and kindergarteners.
 The toothpaste has Xylitol instead of fluoride, which is best for infants and babies (though there’s debate among both parents and dentists about when to introduce fluoride), as well as little ones who still don’t know how to spit yet.
 Dentists stand behind fluoride, and not all agree on the right age to start using a gel or toothpaste with fluoride in it, so I would see a few pediatric dentists and do your research on that.
 Personally, I waited on fluoride until my daughter was about 2 years old.
 After that, we went with a natural strawberry flavored fluoride toothpaste since she was able to spit it out.
 Fluoride-free toothpaste like Jack N’ Jill Natural Toothpaste is also great for older kids who can spit out toothpaste (like my daughter) who need to stay away from fluoride, or want to brush teeth between fluoride brushings.

 Now, S uses the banana toothpaste (her favorite flavor, though I still like the raspberry) every time she gets to brush her teeth all by herself.
-If you have an infant, baby, toddler, preschooler, or even big kid, I recommend checking out Jack N’ Jill for yourself.
-It's a great family company from Australia that sells to the U.S. and Europe online via their website, Amazon, and a few stores.
+If you have an infant, baby, toddler, preschooler, or even big kid, I recommend checking out Jack N’ Jill on Amazon (affiliate) for yourself.